-Last year we launched a Please Play Here campaign to encourage people to spend more time outdoors after our research found parents felt their children play outside less than their generation did.
+For the past three years, our Please Play Here campaign has encouraged people to spend more time outdoors after research found children play outside less than their parent’s generation did.

 What outdoor party games can you play in the garden?

-Lots of games we traditionally think of as being indoor activities can be taken outside.
-In fact, some of the best outdoor garden games are essentially oversized versions of traditional board games.
-There are also games that require little or no equipment, making them widely accessible and portable so they can be played almost anywhere, including in the play areas and open spaces we create as part of our new communities.
+Lots of games we traditionally think of as indoor activities can be taken outside.
+In fact, some of the best giant outdoor games are essentially oversized versions of traditional board games.
+Some of the best outdoor childhood games are those that require little or no equipment, making them widely accessible and portable so they can be played almost anywhere.
+The safe play areas and open spaces we create as part of our new communities are perfect locations to enjoy outdoor games for children.

-- Tag, tick or tig – the only thing you need for this classic game is a group of friends to play.
-Variations include freeze tag or pool noodle freeze tag, where one noodle is held per team and they can use it to unfreeze team mates.
+- Tag, tick or tig – whatever you choose to call it, the only thing you need for this classic game is a group of friends to play.
+Variations include freeze tag or pool noodle freeze tag, where one noodle is held per team and they can use it to unfreeze teammates.

 - Hide and seek – another classic requiring no equipment, with one person counting while the others hide ready to be found.
 Sardines works on the same principle but with one person hiding and everyone else searching.
 As each person finds the hider, they squeeze into the hiding place for the seekers to find.